Favicon

 • Your App Store is not available to the general public.
 Users must authenticate to access the App list.

-• Users can log in using their Applivery account and/or your workspace's Single Sign-On (if configured).
+• Users can log in using their Applivery account and/or your Workspace's Single Sign-On (if configured).

 • The App Store homepage may be indexed by search engines, but content requires authentication.